larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 timer doesn't expire exactly on time.

-Also note, that most timer APIs that you can find for Python will acummulate time delays: If you set the timer to expire after 1/10'th of a second, the actual timeout will happen slightly later, which will accumulate to quite a lot after a few seconds.
+Also note, that most timer APIs that you can find for Python will accummulate time delays: If you set the timer to expire after 1/10'th of a second, the actual timeout will happen slightly later, which will accumulate to quite a lot after a few seconds.
 Hint: use time.time() to check how much time has really passed, and add extra writes as nessecary.